Pinegrow/MrPineCone/readme.md

-Mr. Pine Cone - A simple personal website theme
+Mr. Pine Cone - A simple personal website theme included with Pinegrow and without Pinegrow
 ========

 This is a static Bootstrap-based HTML theme for a simple personal website, inspired by [about.me](http://about.me).
 It's created with [Pinegrow Web Editor](http://pinegrow.com).